Better, Faster, Stronger Sequence Tagging Constituent Parsers: Experiments

 \paragraph{Datasets} We use the English Penn Treebank (\textsc{ptb}) \cite{marcus1993building} and the Chinese Penn Treebank (\textsc{ctb}) \cite{xue2005penn}.
 For these, we use the same predicted PoS tags as \newcite{DyerRecurrent2016}.
 We also provide detailed results on the \textsc{spmrl} treebanks \cite{seddah2014introducing},\footnote{Except for Arabic, for which we do not have the license.} a set of datasets for constituent parsing on morphologically rich languages.
 For these, we use the predicted PoS tags provided together with the corpora.
 To the best of our knowledge, we provide the first evaluation on the \textsc{spmrl} datasets for sequence tagging constituent parsers.

-\paragraph{Metrics} We report bracketing F-scores, using the \textsc{evalb} and the \textsc{eval-spmrl} scripts.
+\paragraph{Metrics} We report bracketing F-scores, using the \textsc{evalb} and the \textsc{eval-spmrl} scripts parametrized with the \textsc{collins}.prm and spmrl.prm files, respectively.
 We measure the speed in terms of sentences per second.

 \paragraph{Setup} We use \textsc{ncrf}pp \cite{yang2017ncrf}, for direct comparison against \citet{GomVilEMNLP2018}.
 We adopt bracketing F-score instead of label accuracy for model selection and report this performance as our second baseline.
-After 100 epochs, we select the model that faired best on the development set.
+After 100 epochs, we select the model that fared best on the development set.
 We use GloVe embeddings \cite{pennington2014glove} for our English models and \texttt{zzgiga} embeddings \cite{Liu2017InOrder} for the Chinese models, for a more homogeneous comparison against other parsers \cite{DyerRecurrent2016,Liu2017InOrder,Fer2018Faster}.
 ELMo \cite{peters2018deep} or BERT \cite{devlin2018bert} could be used to improve the precision, but in this paper we focus on keeping a good speed-accuracy tradeoff.
 For \textsc{spmrl}, no pretrained embeddings are used, following \newcite{KitaevConstituencyACL2018}.
-The models are run on a single CPU\footnote{Intel Core i7-7700 CPU 4.2 GHz} (and optionally on a consumer-grade GPU for further comparison) using a batch size of 128 for testing.
+As a side note, if we wanted to improve the performance on these languages we could rely on the CoNLL 2018 shared task pretrained word embeddings \cite{zeman2018conll} or even the multilingual \textsc{bert} model\footnote{\url{https://github.com/google-research/bert/blob/master/multilingual.md}}.
+Our models are run on a single CPU\footnote{Intel Core i7-7700 CPU 4.2 GHz} (and optionally on a consumer-grade GPU for further comparison) using a batch size of 128 for testing.
 Additional hyperparameters can be found in Appendix \ref{appendix-a}.